-The Aircraft Rescue Fire Fighting (ARFF) program was developed to provide specialized training and certification for airport personnel in Class “A”, “B" and "C" airports – 68% of all certified airports in the US fall into one of these categories.
-The state-of-the-art trainers – a 737 spill fire trainer centered in an 8800 square foot fire pit, and the 737 special aircraft fire trainer – can simulate a variety of emergency scenarios, from flowing fuel fires with 50-foot high flames to engine fires, wheel fires and cockpit fires.
+The Aircraft Rescue Fire Fighting (ARFF) program was developed to provide specialized training and certification for airport personnel in Class “A”, “B”, “C”, “D” or “E” airports.
+The state-of-the-art trainers which the RMESTC was built around — a 737 spill fire trainer centered in an 8,800 square foot fire pit as well as the 737 Special Aircraft Fire Trainer (SAFT) — are still widely utilized training devices.

-The RMESTC continues to expand its resources and curriculum to provide safe, quality, effective training for emergency responders – both professional and volunteer.
-For more information, go to the RMESTC website, or contact Pete Hartman, Training & Facilities Coordinator.
+The RMESTC continues to expand and position itself at the forefront of Emergency Training while providing a safe, quality, and effective curriculum for emergency responders, both professional and volunteer.
+For more information visit the RMESTC website, or contact Mike Anderson, RMESTC Coordinator @ 406-431-6714.